A vision for downtown

 On Dec.
 9, 2015, President David A. Greene announced a partnership with Collaborative Consulting, now CGI, in which the leading information technology company unveiled its plans to bring 200 high-tech jobs into downtown Waterville.

 173 Main Street will be the new home for CGI and Colby when it opens for business in 2017.
 Adjacent buildings to 173 Main Street are also being renovated by private developers, which is driving renewed activity in the heart of Waterville’s Main Street.

 A global leader in IT services, CGI started its Waterville operations with 30 employees temporarily housed in the nearby Hathaway Creative Center.
 In addition to new jobs for downtown, the Colby-CGI partnership includes internships for students and training and professional development opportunities for faculty and staff.

 Historic and high-tech

 For its new office, Colby is designing 173 Main Street to suit the needs of a high-tech workforce, while also leveraging the architectural beauty of the historic building to contribute to the overall activity and character of downtown.

-A 100,000-square-foot, five-story mixed-use development, the Bill & Joan Alfond Main Street Commons now houses 200 students and faculty on the upper floors and create new retail and public meeting spaces on the first floor.
-The building is slated to open in 2018.
+A 100,000-square-foot, five-story mixed-use development, the Bill & Joan Alfond Main Street Commons now houses 200 students and faculty on the upper floors and retail and a public meeting space, the Chace Family Forum, on the first floor.

 Gateway to Downtown